 21-1-26.
-Higher education department; general powers.
+Commission on higher education created; powers.

-A. The higher education department shall be concerned with the problems of finance of those educational institutions designated in Article 12, Section 11 of the constitution of New Mexico and other public post-secondary educational institutions in the state.
-The department shall:
+A. There is created a "commission on higher education" whose function is to deal with the problems of finance of those educational institutions designated in Article 12, Section 11 of the constitution of New Mexico.
+The commission shall:

-(1) be concerned with the adequate financing of these institutions and with the equitable distribution of available funds among them;
+A.(1) be concerned with the adequate financing of these institutions and with the equitable distribution of available funds among them;

-(2) receive, adjust and approve the budgets submitted by these institutions prior to the submission of these budgets to the state budget division of the department of finance and administration;

-(3) develop and maintain programs, on a regular basis, for the orientation and in-service education of members of the boards of regents of the various educational institutions designated in Article 12, Section 11 of the constitution of New Mexico and the governing bodies of other public post-secondary educational institutions in the state;
+- A.(2) be authorized to receive funding for the in-plant development training program and to administer the funds in accordance with the provisions of Section 21-19-7 NMSA 1978: - A.(3) receive, adjust and approve the budgets submitted by these institutions prior to the submission of these budgets to the state budget division of the department of finance and administration: - A.(4) develop and maintain programs, on a regular basis, for the orientation and inservice education of members of the boards of regents of the various educational institutions designated in Article 12, Section 11 of the constitution of New Mexico; and - A.(5) exercise such other powers as may be granted it by law. - B. Notwithstanding any other provisions of law, the commission on higher education, which is a commission broadly representative of the public and of institutions of higher education, may be designated by the governor to administer funds furnished under acts of congress for those educational institutions enumerated in Article 12, Section 11 of the constitution of New Mexico and for any other educational institutions over which the commission has been granted approval authority or supervisory powers or both. - C. The commission on higher education is also charged with oversight of all private post-secondary educational institutions operating within the state.

-(4) analyze the financial impact of each new degree program of each public post-secondary educational institution as part of the department's review of the institution's operating budget; and

-(5) exercise such other powers as may be granted it by law.

-B. Effective July 1, 2005, all new state-funded baccalaureate, graduate and professional degree programs shall be offered by public four-year educational institutions and all new associate degree programs shall be offered by public post-secondary educational institutions after a timely and thorough consultation with and review by the department.

-C. Notwithstanding any other provisions of law, the higher education department may be designated by the governor to administer funds furnished under acts of congress for post-secondary educational institutions, except for funds specifically appropriated or otherwise designated for those educational institutions enumerated in Article 12, Section 11 of the constitution of New Mexico.

-D. The higher education department is also charged with oversight of all private post-secondary educational institutions operating within the state.

 History: 1941 Comp., § 55-2714, enacted by Laws 1951, ch.
 190, § 1; 1953 Comp., § 73-29-15; Laws 1964 (1st S.S.), ch.
 19, § 1; 1985, ch.
 43, § 1; 1986, ch.
 24, § 2; 1989, ch.
 354, § 1; 1994, ch.
-108, § 1; 2005, ch.
-289, § 15.
+108, § 1.

-Cross references. - For designation of the commission of higher education [higher education department] as the state commission on post-secondary education, see 21-2-3 NMSA 1978.
+Cross references. - For designation of the board of educational finance as the state commission on post-secondary education, see 21-2-3 NMSA 1978.

-For powers of the department relating to the Work-Study Act, see 21-21B-3 NMSA 1978 et seq.
+For powers of the commission relating to the Work-Study Act, see 21-21B-3 NMSA 1978 et seq.